 This forum, hosted by UltimateNurse.com, focuses on the unique situations experienced by travel nurses.
 Travel nurses are RNs from different clinical backgrounds who work for independent nursing staffing agencies.
 They fill in where they are most needed temporarily.
 Sometimes they help fill nursing gaps and other times they may provide in-home healthcare to patients who must receive ongoing nursing care for chronic conditions.
 Travel nurses can use the forum to connect with recruiters, talk to other travel nurses, and explore travel nurse best practices.
 There is even a section for travel partner hook-up that helps pair travel nurses who desire the security that comes with traveling in pairs.

 Nurses can find everything they need to succeed in their profession right here on Incredible Health.
 From free nursing CEUs that keep you updated on the latest skills and trends in healthcare, to the best nursing opportunities on the U.S. market.
-Aside from being able to leverage the site to find the ideal nursing position to match your skills and qualifications, there is also a forum for nurses to offer support to one another.
+Aside from being able to leverage the site to find the ideal nursing position to match your skills and qualifications, there is also a forum for nurses to offer support and advice to one another.
 The Nurse Community forum gives nurses who are feeling stressed, burned out, or uncertain about their nursing careers a place to find solace and support from other nurses who have been there.
-Nurses must register to participate in the forum but can set their posting preferences to “anonymous” to allow discretion when sharing their thoughts and experiences.
+Nurses must register to participate in the forum.

 A final word on nursing forums